andrewt0301/hse-acos-course/docs/calendar_plan.md

-Calendar: Plan by Weeks
+Calendar Plan
 ---

-This is the plan how lecture topics will correspond to weeks of modules 3 and 4 in year 2025.
-Also, see the HSE academic calendar [here](https://www.hse.ru/education/academ).
+See the HSE academic calendar [here](https://www.hse.ru/education/academ).

 # Plan

 One topic is one lecture and one workshop.
-Each part of the course (Computer Architecture - module 3, Operating Systems - module 4) ends with a test which is taken during a lecture class.
+Each part of the course (Computer Architecture - module 3, Operating Systems - module 4) ends with a final test (midterm) which is taken during a lecture class.

 ## Number of Topics